Explain a forecast from time series models with dependence-aware (conditional/observational) Shapley values

 ."basic"

-(default) displays basic information about the computation which is being performed."progress
+(default) displays basic information about the computation and messages about parameters/checks."progress"

-displays information about where in the calculation process the function currently is. #'"convergence"
+displays where in the calculation process the function currently is."convergence"

-displays information on how close to convergence the Shapley value estimates are (only wheniterative = TRUE
+displays how close the Shapley value estimates are to convergence (only wheniterative = TRUE

 displays intermediate Shapley value estimates and standard deviations (only wheniterative = TRUE

-displays information about the v_S estimates.
-This is most relevant forapproach %in% c("regression_separate", "regression_surrogate", "vaeac"
+displays information about the v(S) estimates, most relevant forapproach %in% c("regression_separate", "regression_surrogate", "vaeac")

 Named list.
 Specifies extra arguments related to the computation of the Shapley values.
 See